chuangm-cc/computer-vision-projects/spatial-pyramid-matching/README.md

 ---

-### Further Improvement
+### Further Improvement: Neural Network Classifier

+SPM features are further used as input to a **neural network classifier**, replacing the nearest-neighbor decision rule and enabling non-linear classification.

-A TensorFlow-based neural network trained on SPM features further improves classification accuracy by learning non-linear decision boundaries.
+A neural network trained on SPM features further improves classification accuracy by learning non-linear decision boundaries.

 - New accuracy: **0.6875**